-The field SIP-ID transmission sets the way in which the SIP ID is transmitted for outgoing calls when operating a SIP trunk.
+This field sets the way in which the SIP ID is transmitted for outgoing calls when operating a SIP trunk.
 Depending on the provider, it may be necessary to transmit the SIP ID via a different field, as otherwise the call might be rejected by the provider.